 - 3.1.
-Remove the top plate by lifting it off noting the adjustment screws for levelling after installation.
-NOTE: The top plate MUST be re-fitted before connecting the flue pipe to the vertical spigot because the flue pipe passes through the top plate! - 3.2.
-Remove the stove door if required for easier handling of the unit.
-Open to about 30 degrees and lift upwards to disengage the hinge pins. - 3.3.
+Remove the top plate by lifting it off. - 3.2.
+If required remove the rear casing by removing rear casing brackets and lifting it off. - 3.3.
 Remove the interior components of the stove using the following procedure.
 SEE ALSO MAINTENANCE GUIDE section for diagrams where required. - 3.3.1.
 Remove the baffle plate by supporting the plate with both hands and lifting the front edge towards you and sliding the back edge off the back support and down slightly into the firebox.
 Once the rear is lowered then the front edge can also be lowered off the front baffle supports. - 3.3.2.
-Next remove the two cast ceramic firebox side liners by pulling the front edges inwards towards the centre of the firebox and sliding away from the 45 degree mitre joint with the back liner at the rear corners.
-Take great care not to chip or damage the surfaces of these ceramic components support the rear liner so that it cannot fall over and break! - 3.3.3.
-Now remove the firebox rear liner.
-Handle and store these ceramic liners very carefully to one side where they will not get broken. - 3.3.4.
-Remove the fuel retainer assembly noting its location slots at the front firebox corners. - 3.4.
-Rock the stove to the left and right side in turn and set the adjustable feet of the stove to approximately their MAXIMUM position.
-They can be re-adjusted lower later if required.
-NOTE: DO NOT rock the stove forward as it may damage the air control lever! - 3.5.
+Next remove the fuel retainer bar and its supports by lifting the supports carefully out of the slots in the base ceramics. - 3.3.3.
+Now remove the rear firebox liner(s).
+Handle and store these ceramic liners very carefully to one side where they will not get broken. - 3.4.
+Rock the stove to the rear and left and right side in turn and set the adjustable feet of the stove until they stand proud of the base casing or remove them if the stove is to be mounted onto a stand, pedestal, wall mounting bracket or log store. - 3.5.
 The flue spigot collar may now be configured for horizontal connection if required. - 3.5.1.
-Remove the 4 x M6 cap screws in the upper rear firebox and remove the spigot.
-If necessary remove screws from the casing to assist if required. - 3.5.2.
-The casing blanking plate can now be taken out by removing its 2 x securing nuts and securing bar and lifting off. - 3.5.3.
-Finally the spigot may then be rotated by 180 degrees and re-fitted either using the gasket provided or re-sealing with fire cement as required. - 3.5.4.
-The casing blanking plate can now be used to cover the hole in the top plate. - 3.6.
+Remove the 6 x M6 cap screws within the upper rear firebox and remove the spigot assembly. - 3.5.2.
+The rear casing blanking plate is pre-cut by laser can now be taken out by removing the retaining tabs which hold it in place. - 3.5.3.
+Finally, the spigot may then be rotated by 180 degrees and re-fitted horizontally either using the gasket provided or re-sealing with fire cement or suitable high temperature fireproof sealant as required. - 3.5.4.
+The casing upper blanking plate can now be used to cover the hole in the top plate. - 3.5.5.
+The casing infill plate is used to cover the upper area above the horizontal rear spigot. - 3.6.
 Lift the stove into its final position using an assistant to help. - 3.7.
-Fit the top plate back onto the stove before fitting the top flue connection.

-- 3.8.
-Make the connection to the flue, chimney or liner using appropriate rigid flue pipe or adaptor, making sure to seal all joints carefully. - 3.9.
-Now proceed to complete the installation of the stove according to these instructions, Building Regulations and current installation standards or HETAS advice. - 3.10.
+Make the connection to the flue, chimney or liner using appropriate adjustable rigid flue pipe or adaptor, making sure to seal all joints carefully. - 3.8.
+Now proceed to complete the installation of the stove according to these instructions, Building Regulations and current installation standards or HETAS advice. - 3.9.
 The internal parts of the stove can be re-assembled as the reverse of the previous removal instructions.